-Purpose: The purpose of this study is to evaluate the safety and effectiveness of different therapeutic HIV vaccines (HIVARNA01.3 with and without MVA-vectored vaccine boosts or HIVACAR01), each in combination with the broadly neutralizing (bNAb) 10-1074 and romidepsin.
-Researchers will assess whether these combinations can control participants’ viral load levels during a structured treatment interruption of ART.14
+Purpose: The purpose of this study is to evaluate the safety and effectiveness of different therapeutic HIV vaccines, each in combination with the (bNAb) 10-1074 and romidepsin.
+Researchers will assess whether these combinations can control participants’ viral load levels during an analytical treatment interruption of ART.13

 Study Names: ROADMAP; NCT02850016

 Locations: Denmark, Germany, United States

-Purpose: The purpose of this study was to compare the effectiveness of romidepsin plus the investigational drug 3BNC117 to the effectiveness of romidepsin administered alone in controlling viral load during a structured treatment interruption of ART.9,15
+Purpose: The purpose of this study was to compare the effectiveness of romidepsin plus the investigational bNAb 3BNC117 to the effectiveness of romidepsin administered alone in delaying or preventing during an analytical treatment interruption of ART.14,15

 Study Names: BIOSKILL; EudraCT 2015-003186-28